vitor251093/resurrection-capsule/README.md

 0.0.0.0 dev.darkspore.ea.com
 ```

-## API (config.darkspore.com)
+## Main API
-There is one single API that seems to be responsible by many of the game interactions with the server: `/bootstrap/api`.
-We need to handle each of those interactions separately, so the API will be split by method.
+We need to handle each of the `method`s separately, so the API will be split by `method`.

 ### api.test.null
 __Description:__ ???

-### api.survey.getSurveyList
+### api.status.getBroadcastList
 __Description:__ ???

-### api.config.getConfigs
+### api.status.getStatus
-__Description:__ (Uncertain) First request made by the app.
-Not sure of what it retrieves.
+__Description:__ This method has a callback parameter.
+It's unknown if that same method may respond to different callbacks, but for now we only know `updateServerStatus(data)`.
+That callback is present when Darkspore is trying to check if the game servers are online or not.
+It's unknown which kind of response this callback expects.

 ### api.account.auth
 __Description:__ (Uncertain) Probably the method used to login with your EA games account.
 Considering that there is no Origin public API, we are probably just going to make it return that the user is authenticated independently of the case, but still using different usernames to differ different players using the same machine.